gnosis/pm-contracts/CONTRACTS.md

 Oracles
 -------
 The Gnosis platform is agnostic towards oracle solutions.
 Any smart contract implementing the oracle interface can be used as an oracle to resolve events.
 Our smart contracts already include many different oracle solutions for different use cases.
 We differentiate between regular oracles and proxy oracles.
-Proxy oracles cannot function as standalone oracles but have to define other oracle, which they utilize for resolution.
+Proxy oracles cannot function as standalone oracles but have to define other oracles, which they utilize for resolution.
 One example is the majority oracle, which requires other oracles to come to a majority decision to resolve an event.
+All oracles have in common that the outcome can only be set once.

 <img src="assets/oracles.png" />